Skip to content

 At St Cuthbert’s Hospice, our mission is to make every day count for people with life-limiting illnesses in County Durham.
 We exist to deliver excellent care and support to individuals and those who love and care for them, allowing them to live with dignity and purpose.
 We support each person and their family and friends, to make informed choices and decisions affecting their lives.
 We are committed to enhancing the wellbeing and quality of life for those we care for, providing compassionate and respectful care throughout their journey, including at the end of life.

-The topic of assisted dying, also known as assisted suicide or euthanasia, is deeply complex and evokes strong emotions.
+The topic of assisted dying, which can include assisted suicide or euthanasia, is deeply complex and evokes strong emotions.
 Individuals and organisations have varying opinions on this sensitive issue.
-We know these differing views will be held among our staff, volunteers, trustees, supporters and those we care for.
-While we have the utmost respect for these diverse perspectives, we hold a neutral position, recognising the importance of exploring the implications for hospice care should the law change.
+We know these differing views will be held among those we care for, our staff, volunteers, trustees..
+While we have the utmost respect for these diverse perspectives, we hold a neutral position.
+We are neither for or against the proposal to legalise assisted dying but we recognise the importance of exploring the implications for hospice care should the law change.

 Our commitment is to deliver excellent specialist palliative and end-of-life care.
 We cannot do this alone; we actively promote and champion palliative care, advising, supporting, and collaborating with care partners to ensure that all who need our care have easy access to it.

 However, we know that access to palliative and end-of-life care is not equitable across the UK.
-Although the Government has committed to increasing NHS funding for palliative care through the Health and Care Act 2022, the support remains limited, and hospices rely on charitable contributions to fund the services they deliver.
+Although the Government has committed to increasing NHS funding for palliative care through the Health and Care Act 2022, the support remains limited, with, on average, only around 30% of the necessary funds currently provided.
+Hospices rely on fundraising to continue delivering their services.

 As we move forward, our priority remains clear: to ensure that all members of our community are informed about the range of care and support we provide, and feel empowered to access the care they need, while continuing to advocate for equitable access to palliative care for all.